Steroid Emergency Card

 I have lost my new card, where can I get another one from?

-New or replacement NHS Steroid Emergency Cards can be obtained from your GP practice, community pharmacy or hospital.
+New or replacement NHS Steroid Emergency Cards can be obtained from your GP surgery, community pharmacy or hospital.
 You can have more than one card if you would like to store them in different places.
 Please make sure the details on both cards are the same.

 You can also screen shot the NHS Steroid Emergency Card and save your card.
 Then you can have it as screen saver on your smart phone.
 See further advice on how to do this at the Addison's Disease website.